Houston Dram Shop Lawyer

 Dram Shop Injuries

 Accidents caused by drunk drivers are some of the worst accidents on the road.
 When a Dram Shop allows a drunk to take the wheel, he may weave across lanes, drive the wrong way, travel at unsafe speeds, or take any number of unsafe actions he might not otherwise take if sober.
-Some of the injuries we see as a result of these collisions includes:
+Some of the injuries we see as a result of these collisions include:

 - Amputation/Limb Loss